April 28, 2022

 Image source: Net0 emissions management software

-Step 7: Reinforce
+Step 7: Reinforce your climate actions

 The last step of the process is the one that creates measurable and continuous impact across the value chain.